intel-unesp-mcp/infieri2019-session1/README.md

 Traditionally, “Hello World” programs are used to illustrate basic syntax; most of the examples of this session will follow this tradition.
-The following set of activities will show you how to compile trivially simple source codes for native Intel Xeon Phi coprocessor execution.
+The following set of activities will show you how to compile trivially simple source codes for native Intel® Xeon Phi™ coprocessor execution.
 You will also learn how to offload parts of the code or specific function calls of an executable running on the host to the coprocessor, and will have the opportunity to play with simple MPI and OpenMP examples.

 ### 2.2 Hands-on Activities ##

-**2.2.1** A development system with Intel Xeon Phi coprocessors must have the Intel software development tools installed, such as compilers, parallelization libraries and performance tuning utilities to support high performance code compilation.
+**2.2.1** A development system with Intel® Xeon Phi™ coprocessors must have the Intel software development tools installed, such as compilers, parallelization libraries and performance tuning utilities to support high performance code compilation.
 That said, before compiling and